xonixx/xonixx.github.io/revamp_define.md

 ---

 So let's summarize.
-We redesigned a feature by making it more functional and consistent without the increase in final program size.
+We've redesigned the feature by making it more functional and consistent without increasing the final size of the program.

 If you are interested, I invite you to try out the [makesure](https://github.com/xonixx/makesure) utility in your projects.
 The more so as it doesn't require installation [(how is that?)](https://github.com/xonixx/makesure#installation) and is [very portable](https://github.com/xonixx/makesure#os).